-To the Governing Board and Citizens' Oversight Committee Desert Community College District Palm Desert, California
+To the Board of Trustees, Citizens' Oversight Committee, and Management Desert Community College District Palm Desert, California

-We have audited the basic financial statements of the Measure B General Obligation Bond of Desert Community College District (the District) for the year ended June 30, 2013.
+We have audited the financial statements of the Measure B General Obligation Bond of Desert Community College District (the District) for the year ended June 30, 2015.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
 Professional standards also require that we communicate to you the following information related to our audit.